Overview

 Causes

-The pituitary gland is a small organ about the size of a pea.
+The pituitary gland is a small organ, about the size of a pea.
 It's located behind the nose at the base of the brain.
-Despite its small size, the pituitary gland has an effect on nearly every part of the body.
-The hormones it makes control important body functions, such as growth, blood pressure and reproduction.
+Even though it's small, the pituitary gland affects nearly every part of the body.
+The hormones that the pituitary gland makes control important body functions, such as growth, blood pressure and reproduction.

-The cause of uncontrolled cell growth in the pituitary gland, which creates a tumor, remains unknown.
+The exact cause of pituitary tumors is not known.
 In rare cases, pituitary tumors can be caused by genes you've inherited.
 But most have no clear hereditary cause.
-Still, scientists think that changes in genes may play an important role in how pituitary tumors develop.
+Still, scientists think that changes in certain genes may play an important role in how pituitary tumors form.

 Risk factors

-Most people who get pituitary tumors don't have any factors that put them at higher risk of developing these tumors.
-Environment and lifestyle choices don't seem to have an effect on a person's risk of pituitary tumors.
+Most people who develop pituitary tumors don't have any known risk factors.
+The environment and lifestyle choices don't seem to affect a person's risk of developing pituitary tumors.

-Although genetics seems to play a role, most people who have pituitary tumors don't have a family history of them.
+While genes may play a role, most people with pituitary tumors don't have a family history of them.

-The only known risk factors are several rare hereditary conditions that raise the risk of many health problems, including pituitary tumors.
+The only known risk factors are rare hereditary conditions that raise the risk of many health conditions, including pituitary tumors.
 These conditions include:

 Complications